Alex Mustakas: Actor

 Mustakas has many acting credits to his name including the Drayton Entertainment roles of Franklin Hart (9 to 5 The Musical), The Pirate King (Pirates of Penzance), Captain Hook (Peter Pan), Tito Merelli (Lend Me a Tenor) and Nick (Over the River and Through The Woods).
 Most recently he appeared as Don Quixote in the 2018 production of Man of La Mancha.

 Education

 Mustakas earned a B.A. in Business from Wilfrid Laurier University.
 He went on to earn his M.A. in Arts Administration from City University in London England.
 He later received an Honorary Doctorate in Literature from Wilfrid Laurier University.

-Professional Awards & Accomplishments
+Professional awards and accomplishments

 Personal life

 Mustakas is married to Jackie Mustakas (née Hadley).
 Jackie is also an actress with a long career with Drayton Entertainment and other theatre companies.
-The pair have two children Hadley and Lucas.
+The pair have two children Hadley and Lukas.
 Both children have also been on the stage continuing their family tradition.